samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

 > Time to really stretch the interval duration.
 Run your 10-15min up to Easy-
-> Moderate, RPE 6 to warm up, then run 3 Hard, RPE 9, 3-minute efforts as hard
+> Moderate, RPE6 to warm up, then run 3 Hard, RPE9, 3-minute efforts as hard as
-> as you can go, recovering for 3 minutes after each effort; run 10min Easy, RPE
+> you can go, recovering for 3 minutes after each effort; run 10min Easy, RPE4
-> 4 to cool down for a total of about 40 minutes of running
+> to cool down for a total of about 40 minutes of running

 ### Thursday